-How Long Does Full Mouth Dental Implant Surgery Take?
+How Long Does Full-Mouth Dental Implant Surgery Take?

 Many patients who are missing one or multiple teeth consider dental implants as a tooth replacement option, but few know the extent of what they’re getting into when they begin the dental implant process.
 Often, when patients require a full mouth rehabilitation they’re offered two treatment options: All-on-4 dental implants (4 implants) or full mouth dental implants (8 implants).
+And a frequent question we get at Oral & Maxillofacial Surgery of Phoenix is, "how long does a dental implant procedure take?"

 Dental implants are not to be taken lightly.
 The traditional implant procedure can be a serious one, with multiple steps, numerous surgical procedures, and significant recovery time.
 You should consider this option very carefully before deciding it is the right choice for you.
 You may be a good candidate for dental implants if you: